kwangyy/kwangyy/README.md

 In my own free time, I am focused on learning more about Natural Language Processing and other programming languages.

+Some of my notable achievements include:
-I'm currently the student lead for Raffles Hall Developers and the Workshop Director for the Statistics and Data Science Society in NUS.
-Do contact me on my Linkedin if there's anything!
+- Student Lead for Raffles Hall Developers AY23/24
+- Workshop Director for NUS Statistics and Data Science Society AY23/24

+Want to have a chat?
 You can reach me at chia.kwang.yang@gmail.com or my [Linkedin](https://www.linkedin.com/in/kwang-yang-chia/)

 ## Links
 - [Kaggle](https://www.kaggle.com/kwangyangchia)